1. Step One - Submit an Adoption Application and Supporting Information:

 If successful and all parties feel the dog is a match for the family, the dog will go on trial with the prospective Adopter.

-PRIOR to the trial, the full adoption fee is to be paid to the Trust and must be received as cleared funds.
+PRIOR to the trial, we require the signed trial agreement (this will be emailed to you) and the full adoption fee is to be paid to the Trust and must be received as cleared funds.
 This fee will remain in the trust account throughout the duration of the trial period.
 Please do take care to ensure the fee is paid into the trust account prior to the day the dog is organized to be dropped off to ensure it will be cleared in time.
 We do not release dogs without the fee having been received, sorry no exceptions.
 All fees are to be paid to our Westpac Account New Zealand Chihuahua Rescue Trust: 03-0823-0074502-000

 Once the fee is received, we will inform the foster carer who will make contact with you to determine a mutually convenient pick up/drop off day and time.
 They will bring with them the adopter pack, any beds/bedding the dog has and favorite toys, any items that were with them when they were surrendered, and their vet books / a supply of any medications they are on.